Jim Naughton, Partner

 Rebecca has also worked in communications for a consumer product manufacturer and taught business and technical writing at the university level and English literature and composition to middle school students.
 She holds a B.A. in English from Duke University, an M.A. in English from Kent State University, and an executive certificate in nonprofit management from the McCourt School of Public Policy at Georgetown University.

-Kathleen Moore, Communications Manager
+Kathleen Moore, Senior Consultant

 She earned her Master of Divinity degree at Church Divinity School of the Pacific in Berkeley, California, in 2019 and was ordained to the priesthood in 2020.
 She also holds a B.A. in History from Kenyon College.